 Computer-Human Interaction and Player Experience

-This track focuses on the exploration of different ways for designing and implementing interaction between the player and the game, as well as on the experiences derived from those interactions.
+This track focuses on the exploration of different ways for designing and implementing interaction between the player and the game, as well as on understanding the experiences derived from those interactions.
 This track will consider qualitative and quantitative experimental studies.
-Topics include persuasive games, augmented reality, virtual reality, novel controllers, user research, and player psychology.
+Topics include, but not limited to, persuasive games, augmented reality, virtual reality, novel controllers, user research, and player psychology.

 Game Analytics and Visualization